christopheg/skeleton-core/README.md

 Events can be created to perform a task on certain key-moments in the application execution.
 Events are defined in Event context classes.
 These classes are optionally but when needed, should be located in the 'event' directory.
-The classname should be 'Event_XXX', with XXX being one of the available contexts:
+The filename should be 'name_of_the_context.php' (ex: Application.php).
+The classname should be located in namespace \App\YOUR_APP\Event\CONTEXT, with CONTEXT being one of the available contexts:
     - Application
     - Module
     - Media